hbctraining/Training-modules/RShiny/lessons/04_uploading_downloading_data.md

 - `filename` - This is the default filename that will pop-up when you try to save the file.
 - `content` - This is the argument where you write your data frame to a file.
 In this case, we are writing to a `.csv`, so we use `write.csv()`.
 We are writing it to a temporary object called `file` that `downloadHandler()` recognizes as the output from `content`.

-An example app using this is similar to the brush points example we used previously:
+An example app using this is similar to the brushed points example we used previously:

 ```
 # User interface